EarthEdSTEM/earthed-iot-programs-tutorials/T_Water_Level_Sensor.md

 ![Deleting code](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/General/Delete_blocks.png)

 ## Step 3 Add the Extension @unplugged
-Coding: Add the Smart Science Extension
+Coding: Add the Environment-and-Science-iot extension
 ----------------------------------------
 An extension is code that is supplied by a developer to help 'extend' the functionality of the MakeCode app.
 Extensions add extra blocks to the block menu and only need to be added once.
 <br>The blocks for this tutorial are already present in the menu, however you will normally have to do the following: